grantschulte/exrf/README.md

 ### Server
 The Express server serves both the API `/api` and the client `/` in production.
 Since the client uses Webpack Dev Server it is not necessary for the Express server to handle this in development.

+### Database
+This project uses Mongo as a database.
+Ensure that you have MongoDB installed and that the mongo daemon is running: `mongod`

 ## Setup
 This project requires Yarn.
 Install dependencies: